Digital marketers have been trying to define engagement for over a decade.

 “Life is remembered as a story, not data.”
 For brands interested in using Skyword to generate memorable content, they’ve demonstrated knowledge of their buyer, particularly when Dad calls Michelle, the bride, a “key influencer.”
 Clearly, the creators of this video have sat in on a few too many corporate marketing meetings.
 The numbers are what B2B brands count on when they can’t seem to draw an emotional reaction or a clear line to sales.
 Meanwhile, Skyword doesn’t have this problem with comments like, “Nearly fell out of my chair laughing LMAO… poor bride though =/”

-What they do: computer tech
+What they do: Computer Products and Technology

 Type of video: Teaser / Product Demo